For businesses, accepting credit card payments is no longer optional. In fact, businesses that don’t accept them risk being left behind.

 Although competitive rates are a deciding factors, there are many other considerations to make when choosing a processing company.
 Here are some factors to consider:

 Pro Tip.
-Choose a system that integrates with your POS, which is a key advantage of using a POS vs POS + third-party processor.
+Choose a system with integrated credit card processing in your POS, which is a key benefit of a POS system with integrated processing vs POS + third-party processor.
 The best marriage is a POS that offers card processing services.
 However, if you choose a third-party payment processor, be sure they offer support for your existing POS system.

 Before you start taking credit cards, think about how your customers use their cards.
 If the majority swipe their cards when they visit your physical location, a POS integration might suffice.